python-trio/trio/README.rst

    queues, etc. built on top of it, but you can pretty easily write your own if you need them.)

-   make it as easy as possible to reason about concurrency and cancellation documented which points are cancellation points, etc. clear principles for which functions are async and which aren't

-   exceptions cannot pass silently

    goals that we don't meet yet, but want to: rigorous test suite cross-platform (and only *one* implementation per platform)